 Approximately 90% of all niobium used is consumed as ferroniobium in steelmaking.
 The rest goes into a wide range of smaller-volume but higher-value applications, such as high-performance alloys (which include superalloys), carbides, superconductors, electronic components and functional ceramics.

 In steel, niobium is used as ferroniobium, mainly in the production of high-strength, low-alloy (HSLA) steels for the construction, automotive and pipeline industries.
-It is also used in certain types of stainless steel.
-Although the unit consumption is very small—fractions of a percent by weight of a tonne of finished steel – the benefits are large.
+It is also used in certain types of stainless and heat-resisting steels.
+Although the unit consumption is very small—fractions of a percent by weight of a tonne of finished steel—the benefits are large.
 Niobium additions in steel significantly increases strength, so less steel is required overall, which can reduce cost substantially.
 This has been the basis for the development and growth in the use of steels containing it over the last few decades and should be the driver in the years to come.
 Niobium intensity of use is low in several large, steel-producing nations, such as China, but also India and Southeast Asia.
 The capacity for an increase in niobium intensity of use and a potential increasing usage in long products (rebar) provide an area of potential growth in niobium demand.
 With Chinese regulations now requiring higher ferroalloy loadings in construction, the outlook for ferroniobium and ferrovanadium demand, looks positive.